Frequently Asked Questions (FAQ)

 You will have to apply through the online portal.
 Link: All India Entrance Test, 2025 National Law University, Delhi (https://nationallawuniversitydelhi.in/).

-- How will I know that I have been shortlisted for the interview?
+- How will I know if I have been shortlisted?

-The merit list will be published on the official website, and the successful candidates will also receive intimation via email.
+The shortlist will be published on the official website of the University.
+Shortlisted candidates will also be informed via email.

 - What is the application fee for appearing in the entrance examination?